clocklimited/TeaGame/README.md

 If everyone pulls the same number except for a single player, that player makes the tea.
 (Minimum 4 non-exempt players)

 ### Multiple of same value cards
 When in a multiple exemption or redraw (or both), having multiple of the same value card is always considered the highest number.
 Therefore, a player would require 3 of the same value card to beat 2 of the same valued card.
-Jokers still trump this rule.
+Jokers still trump this rule and reverse jokers make these the worst hands.

 ## Draw
-In what turns out to be, the unlikely event of a draw. the two (or more) players must play a face-off.
-All cards are returned to the dealer, who shuffles the pack and again fans the cards for the 2 (or more) tied players.
-They compete (lowest card again loses), this is repeated until a loser is decided.
+If two or more players all have the slowest scoring hand, they must draw the same number of cards from the deck again.
+Any cards drawn in the first round have no bearing on these newly drawn cards.
+This is repeated until a loser is found.

 ## Biscuit Deathmatch
 If the total value of the biscuit fund reaches £2, all regular players present in the office must take part in a biscuit deathmatch.
 All players pull a card, the player with the highest card is out and the drawn cards are set aside.
 Players continue to draw cards until 2 players are left.
 The player who pulls the lowest card in the final round must take £1 and buy biscuits.